Samuel Fowler (1779–1844)

-Samuel Fowler (October 30, 1779 – February 20, 1844) was a doctor, state legislator, and member of the United States House of Representatives from northwestern New Jersey.
+Samuel Fowler (October 30, 1779 – February 20, 1844) was a medical doctor, state legislator, and member of the United States House of Representatives from northwestern New Jersey.
 As the owner of zinc and iron mines and an iron works at Franklin, New Jersey, he became a noted mineralogist who discovered several varieties of rare minerals (chiefly various ores of zinc).

 Early life and education

 Fowler was born in Newburgh, New York, on October 30, 1779.
 He attended the Montgomery Academy and subsequently graduated from Pennsylvania Medical College.

 Career

 Fowler began to practice medicine in 1800 in Hamburg, New Jersey, when he was 21 years old.
 He moved to the present site of Franklin, New Jersey, in 1810.
 It is generally accepted that Fowler was responsible for naming the town Franklin, although it is uncertain whether he named it after Benjamin Franklin or his son, William Franklin.
 After zinc ore was found in the area, Fowler made a serious effort to develop it.